Our Churches

 St. Luke’s Langley Marsh

-Church Contacts: To contact one of the church wardens please see our contacts list for Wiveliscombe.
-As St. Luke’s is part of the Wiveliscombe parish one of the listed church wardens will be able to handle any direct enquiries about St. Luke’s.
-Church History and Information: The delightful Langley church, with its pointed bellcote is set back from the road at the end of a short pathway, an earlier church having been based in Hillside Barn, believed to have been…
+St Luke’s Langley Marsh is the daughter church of St. Andrew’s.
+To contact the church or to find out more, please go via the contacts for St Andrew’s.
+Church History and Information: The delightful Langley church, with its pointed bellcote is set back from the road at the end of a short pathway, an earlier church having been based in Hillside Barn, believed to have been a mission church for the miners.
+The architect’s plans for Langley Mission Room, dated…

 St. Peter’s Huish Champflower